Date: 2 - 5 April 2019

 A cherished tradition of the conference is a session of Clinico-Pathological Case presentations by specialty trainee registrars.
 This is a popular session and provides a forum for registrars to present in front of the UK HIV medicine community.
 The session will be co-chaired by Professor Mark Bower from Chelsea and Westminster Hospital, London and Dr Ula Mahadeva from Guy’s & St Thomas’ NHS Foundation Trust, London.

-Three cases will be selected for presentation at the conference.
+Three cases will be selected for presentation at each of the lunchtime workshops at the conference.
 Please read the guidelines below before submitting an entry.

 a) All entries should be in Microsoft Office PowerPoint format, with slides in a 16:9 design aspect ratio.